mhoehle/hoehleatsu.github.io/_posts/2017-06-22-interpretcis.md

 $0 \leq \theta \leq 1$.
 We don't know the true value, but we might have some prior idea about the range of plausible values for it.
 Would you be willing to characterize your belief about this by a distribution for $\theta$?
-This could be something as simple as just assuming $\theta \sim U(0,1)$, i.e. you would assume that every value of $\theta$ between zero and one is equally probable initially.
+This could be something as simple as assuming $\theta \sim U(0,1)$, i.e. you would assume that every value of $\theta$ between zero and one is equally probable initially.
 Then the interval we computed above denotes a 95% equal tail probability